 How Do Clip-On Seats Work?

-Clip-on seats attach to your dining room table and can be used as a substitute for a highchair if your baby suddenly hates their high chair.
+Clip-on seats attach to your dining table and can be used as a substitute for a highchair if your baby suddenly hates their high chair.

 Pros of Clip-On Seats?

-- They’re extemely portable
+- They’re extremely portable

 - Can be used for travelling and in restaurants

-- Baby will feel included in mealtimes
+- Baby will feel included in family mealtimes

 - They are super affordable